International Moving

 • Drugs and narcotics

-• Any protected animal or species, dried plant or items of historical significance (ivory, snakeskin, leopard fur, pre-Colombian items, etc.)
+• Any protected animal or species, dried plant or items of historical significance (ivory, snakeskin, leopard fur, pre-Columbian items, etc.)

 • Pornographic material